 Write, Right? is a website dedicated to inspiring and instructing students on the basics of writing.
-Created by two eighth graders who are passionate about writing, its goal is to provide resources for those who might be contemplating their first story or those who are already accomplished storytellers.
+It was created by two students, who are passionate about writing, during their eighth grade year, and its goal is to provide resources for those who might be contemplating their first story or those who are already accomplished storytellers.
 Writing is a form of self-expression that can be personal and private, or shared with an audience.

 Our purpose in creating this website is to share our knowledge of writing with other students who love to write, but may not have the tools to begin writing.
-We hope that with informative tutorial videos, students will develop the skills to start writing their own stories and be able to enjoy the thrill of storytelling as much as we do.
+Write, Right? hopes that with informative tutorial videos, students will develop the skills to start writing their own stories and be able to enjoy the thrill of storytelling as much as we do.

 Hi!
 I'm Lucia, and I have been writing since I was ten years old.
-I discovered a love of novels after reading the Testing Trilogy in fifth grade, and immediately began writing.
+I discovered a love for novels after reading the Testing Trilogy in fifth grade, and immediately began writing.
 I quickly developed a passion for writing and participated in competitions near me, including La Plume and Scholastic.
 In the last two years, I have written several short stories, most of them science fiction, and have written a novel with Julia, whom I met in seventh grade.
 I am the author of a novella titled Cause of the Dark, which received a Regional Gold Key in the Scholastic Art and Writing Awards in 2019.
 I also earned three Honorable Mentions through Scholastic over the past two years.
-In 2017, I received 3rd place in the La Plume Young Writers' Contest, and more recently, my short story, Alone, was the 2018 Grand Prize winner.
-I used my prize money to purchase the Write, Right? site, logo, and domain, and to cover the costs of running the website for the 2018-2019 school year.
+In 2017, I received 3rd place in the La Plume Young Writers' Contest, and my short story, Alone, was the 2018 Grand Prize winner.
+More recently, in 2019, my science-fiction short story, One, was the second place winner.
+I used my prize money to purchase the Write, Right? site, logo, and domain, and to cover the costs of running the website for the 2018-2019 and 2019-2020 school year.

 Whether you're watching a movie and wishing you could create a storyline, or have always wanted a novel with your name on it, realizing your passion for writing is the first step.